 Recognition Professionals International (RPI) is accepting nominations for the Recognition Champion Award in honor of Pamela Sabin.
 Pamela Sabin was a founding member of RPI, a charter member of the Board of Directors, and a true champion of employee

 recognition.
-The award will be presented at the RPI Annual Conference.
+The award will be presented at the IMA Summit.
 The Recognition Champion nominees will be profiled in RPI’s newsletter and featured on the RPI website.
 Award recipients are encouraged to take an active role in promoting recognition

 through RPI leadership opportunities.